 All programs asked me to nominate three recommendation letter writers.
 I arranged my recommenders about two months in advance.
 I gave each a list of programs I was applying to, a description of each program, and the due date for their letters.
 I also provided copies of my CV, transcript, and draft statements of purpose.

 Whenever I nominated a recommender, I was asked whether I wanted to waive my FERPA right to view their letter upon admission.
 I always waived.
 I wasn’t concerned that my recommenders would change what they wrote if they knew I could read their letters.
 Instead, I was concerned that admissions committees would observe that I chose not to waive access, assume that my recommenders responded by providing stronger-than-truthful recommendations, and subsequently discount the quality of those recommendations.

 All programs asked for a statement describing my preparation for graduate study, my research experience and interests, and my career goals.
-Here is the statement I submitted to Stanford.
-It contained
+The statement I submitted to Stanford contained

 I focused on my research experience because I felt that it was my comparative advantage over other applicants, whom I assumed were well-trained technically and had more prestigious alma maters.

 Most programs asked for a writing sample.
 Some programs required at least 15 pages; some required at most 10 pages.
 In both cases, I used an excerpt from my most recent journal submission.
 For long samples, I excluded figures and tables, which happened to leave 15 pages.
 For short samples, I included only the first eight pages, which contained the introduction, literature review, method, and data sections.
 I always included a cover page describing the excerpt and stating the full paper’s abstract.